hyperledger-archives/grid-rfcs/0000-product.md

 The owner field is not a _HARD_ requirement in in the product_state.proto.
 The owner (organization) could later be derived from the gtin, as we learn more about gtins and integrate some type of lookup functionality.
-That functionality is not included in this RFC.
-Would be a nice to have, but certainly not a MVP requirement.
+That functionality is not included in this RFC and could be implemented at a later time.

 # Prior Art
 [prior-art]: #prior-art